Are editing jobs on your radar, but you’re not sure where to begin?

 The world of editing is rich and diverse.

-Whether you want to edit for the world of academia, publishing, business, or for print or the web, there’s freelance editing work for you.
+Whether you want to edit for the world of academia, publishing, business, or for print or the web, there’s a freelance editor job up for grabs.

 And there’s a huge demand for your editing services if you’re a:

 - Content editor